wmassey776/Hacktoberfest_2021/README.md

 ## 🎃 Background Info
 Hacktoberfest is a month-long celebration of open source software run by DigitalOcean.
 During the month of October, you are invited to join the developer community by contributing to open-source projects.
 Create a Python Project of your choice, and make a pull request and contribute to this repo!
+Please read the [CONTRIBUTING.md](https://github.com/seraph776/Hacktoberfest_2021/blob/main/CONTRIBUTING.md) for contributing guidelines.

 ---